Alina Gonzalez on Learning to Farm

 Why were you drawn to NE Florida, in particular?

-Jacksonville was the ideal area for me because it had a major university, hospitals, beaches and COSTCO!
+Jacksonville was the ideal area for me because it had a major university, hospitals, and beaches.
 After spending about 2 years researching real estate in Jacksonville, visiting and looking into different areas we short-listed 5 properties and arranged to see them with our wonderful realtor, Tom Moore.
 On the Thursday before we left, this property appeared on one of my lists.
 We added it to the other 5 and it was the first property we saw together.
 After a very comical day with Tom, Simon and I decided to buy the property.
 We put an offer in on Monday.
 Someone had already made an offer but we prevailed by offering the owners to name a program or a garden after the recently deceased husband once our care farm was established.
 I also love to drive back roads and NE Florida has loads of these wonderful byways!

 Once we moved to Jacksonville in March of 2014,the question then became, establish farm or care farm first.
 We opted for farm since the basis for the care farm would be the farming chores and the environment.